Josehokec/ACER4CER/readMe.md

 ### Summary

-**ACER is a simple, but efficient method (the greatest truths is concise) that uses index structures to accelerate complex event recognition.**
+**ACER is a simple, but efficient method (the greatest truth is concise) that uses index structures to accelerate complex event recognition.**

 **ACER key ideas:**

 * Using range bitmap to index attribute value
-* Aggregating same type events as a cluster, building synopsis information for each cluster to skip unnecessary access
+* Aggregating the events with the same type as a cluster, building synopsis information for each cluster to skip unnecessary access
-* Developing two-phase filtering algorithm to avoid unnecessary disk access in indexes and events
+* Proposing a two-phase filtering algorithm to avoid unnecessary disk access in indexes and events

 **ACER characteristic：**